Warrane College, University of New South Wales

 Warrane College UNSW is an affiliated residential college at the University of New South Wales, Australia.
-The name of the College is derived from the Aboriginal word for the Sydney Cove area, "Warrang", highlighting the recognition by Warrane and UNSW of Australia's indigenous people as original inhabitants of land on which they are located.
+The name of the college is derived from the Aboriginal word for the Sydney Cove area, "Warrang", highlighting the recognition by Warrane and UNSW of Australia's indigenous people as original inhabitants of the land on which they are located.
 In 2021, Warrane celebrated 50 years since its official opening.

 History

 The prehistory of Warrane can be traced to the 1950s, when the Catholic archbishop of Sydney, Sir Norman Thomas Gilroy, first came into contact with members of Opus Dei and a sample of their educational initiatives in Europe.
 Around that time, the Archdiocese had the desire to establish a Residential College at UNSW under Catholic auspices.
 Opus Dei, an institution of the Catholic Church, provided the opportunity for this desire to become a reality and was invited to operate the college.
-Education Development Association (EDA), a not-for-profit company and a registered charity, was set up to represent Warrane College and future initiatives of similar nature.
+Education Development Association (EDA), a not-for-profit company and a registered charity, was set up to own and operate Warrane College and future initiatives of similar nature.
 Pastoral care is entrusted to Opus Dei.

-Warrane began operating at its present site in 1971 in an eight-storey building on Anzac Parade, Kensington, in the south-western corner of the UNSW campus.
+Warrane began operating at its present site in 1971 in an eight storey building on Anzac Parade, Kensington, in the south-western corner of the UNSW campus.
 Warrane was officially opened by Sir Roden Cutler.
 Its five residential floors each provide accommodation for groups of 25 residents, two of whom are residential tutors.
 Since 2008 all bedrooms and bathrooms as well as dining and kitchen facilities, common areas and offices have been renovated.

-The College has had four Masters since 1971.
+The college has had five Masters since 1971.

-Senior staff members live in the College and oversee the pastoral care of residents.
+Senior staff members live in the college and oversee the pastoral care of residents.
 Two residential tutors live on each residential floor.
 Tutors are mentors to the students, providing academic and personal support.
-Several academic tutors and residential fellows live in College.
-They are distinguished academic staff or students of UNSW who conduct the academic program of the College, including formal tutorials and consultation times for different university subjects.
+Several academic tutors and residential fellows live in the College.
+They are distinguished academic staff or students of UNSW who conduct the academic program of the college, including formal tutorials and consultation times for different university subjects.

-And yes, because old traditions die hard, Warrane remains the proud owner of UNSW's (if not Sydney's) last $1 Coke machine.